GoogleChrome/devtools-docs/docs/console-api.md

 ## console.assert(expression, object) ##

 If the specified expression is `false`, the message is written to the console along with a stack trace.
-In the following example, the assert message is written to the console only when the `document` contains fewer than five child nodes:
+In the following example, the assert message is written to the console only when the `document` contains fewer than ten child nodes:

     var list = document.querySelector('#myList');
     console.assert(list.childNodes.length < 10, "List item count is >= 10");